The Ultimate Guide to Edible Bird's Nest and Its Uses

 Bird’s nests are graded based on the type of bird and color of the nest itself.
 Most of the nests are white, gold, red or blood nest.

-The Chinese have used the bird’s nest in their cooking for more than 400 years and has an equally long history of providing health benefits.
+The Chinese have used the bird’s nest in their cooking and have been enjoying the benefits of bird's nest for more than 400 years.

 What are some of the health benefits of Bird's Nest?

-A group of Chinese scientists conducted a study to determine if eating bird’s nest benefited a person’s immune system.
-By introducing radiation to mice and then feeding them edible bird’s nest, they determined that the mice recovered the lost white blood cells, a central part of the body’s immune system.
+A group of Chinese scientists conducted a study to determine edible bird nest / swallow nest benefits on a person’s immune system.
+By introducing radiation to mice and then feeding them edible bird’s nests, they determined that the mice recovered the lost white blood cells, a central part of the body’s immune system.

 Bird’s nests contain six hormones, including testosterone and estradiol.
 Testosterone is known to build muscle, lower fat, relieve depression and a variety of other benefits.